Fish for trout on the Mataura River, Oreti River, Waikaia River, Brightwater Spring and the Mavora Lakes

 The mighty Mataura is only one of four large rivers in the province which also includes the Aparima, Waiau and the Oreti.

 The Oreti River, which flows through the back of Lumsden, rises in the Southern Alps and flows south for 130 km to enter the sea at Invercargill.
 Upstream from Mossburn its headwaters are protected by a World Conversation Order (2008) recognising its outstanding values including its spectacular fishery and the pristine state of the river.
 It has a national and international reputation for being the home to trophy brown trout which languish in its upper reaches.
 Browns average around 5 - 6 pounds and double digit fish are common but challenging to catch.
 Both the size and numbers of brown trout in the upper Oreti make it exceptional on a national basis.
 In particular, the average size of brown trout, at just over 6 lbs, is over 10% greater than in ten other highly valued South Island headwater fisheries.
-The numbers of large healthy trout recorded by NZ Fish & Game drift/dive surveys in 2017 was some 17 per kilometre which makes the upper river one of the most productive trout fisheries nationally.
-This recorded number is estimated to be about 60% of the actual population.
+The upper Oreti has the highest average trout size of any Southland river.
+In Southland Fish & Game’s 2020 drift dive survey of the upper Oreti, on average, 28 large trout were seen per kilometre.
+(Large trout are considered to be over 400mm or 16 inches in length).
+This recorded number is estimated to be approximately 60% of the actual population.
 This fishery is truly unique because the large and numerous brown trout are located within striking scenery in a remote location.
 The upper Oreti River really offers a pristine back country wilderness fishing experience with the promise of catching the ultimate trophy fish.
 The middle stretches of the Oreti which flow through the back of Lumsden also holds large fish which can offer a wonderful day outing just 10 minutes walk from our accommodation.

 The Oreti River has also been identified as an important area for breeding colonies of endangered Black-billed Gulls.
 Southland rivers are the last refuge for these small gulls that are often seen flying over Oreti River House.